wabkur/alx-higher_level_programming/0x06-python-classes/README.md

-class Square that defines a square by based on 4-square.py
+Python class MagicClass that does exactly the same as the following Python bytecode